aflah02/TokenSmith/README.md

 ### Installation

-`tokensmith` can be installed in several ways depending on your use case.
+`TokenSmith` can be installed in several ways depending on your use case.

 Note: Apart from search all features assume that GPT-NeoX is installed to use Megatron.
 You can do that by simply following the steps provided [here](https://github.com/EleutherAI/gpt-neox?tab=readme-ov-file#environment-and-dependencies).